 How to Serve

-Serve this vegan corned beef with vegan sautéd cabbage.
+Serve this vegan corned beef with vegan sautéd cabbage in a casserole dish.

 I served mine with a side of green peas, potatoes and carrots.

-This would also taste amazing in a vegan reuben with rye bread, sauerkraut, and vegan Russian dressing!
+This would also taste amazing added to Reuben sandwiches with rye bread, sauerkraut, and vegan Russian dressing!

 How to Store and Keep